 The Idaho jurisdiction fixed cost adjustment (FCA) mechanism, applicable to Idaho residential and small general service customers, is designed to remove a portion of Idaho Power's financial disincentive to invest in energy efficiency programs by separating (or decoupling) the recovery of fixed costs from the variable kilowatt-hour charge and linking it instead to a set amount per customer.
 Under Idaho Power's current rate design, Idaho Power recovers a portion of fixed costs through the variable kilowatt-hour charge, which may result in over-collection or under-collection of fixed costs.
 To return over-collection to customers or to collect under-collection from customers, the FCA mechanism allows Idaho Power to accrue, or defer, the difference between the authorized fixed-cost recovery amount per customer and the actual fixed costs per customer recovered by Idaho Power during the year.
 The IPUC has discretion to cap the annual increase in the FCA recovery at 3 percent of base revenue, with any excess deferred for collection in a subsequent year.
 In May 2021, the IPUC approved an increase of \$2.8 million in recovery from the FCA from \$35.5 million to \$38.3 million, with new rates effective for the period from June 1, 2021, to May 31, 2022.
-Also in May 2021, the IPUC ordered Idaho Power to work with interested parties and initiate a case to review the FCA mechanism and propose any modifications it determines are appropriate so the case may be processed before the filing of the 2022 FCA application in March 2022.
 Previously, in June 2020, the IPUC issued an order approving an increase of \$0.7 million in the FCA from \$34.8 million to \$35.5 million, with rates effective for the period from June 1, 2020, to May 31, 2021.